Cuprate/old_book/src/cuprate/database/monerod/monerod_database.md

 Monerod use **LMDB** (Lightning Memory-Mapped Database), an embedded key-value database with a performance and stability record speaking for itself.
 It uses a Binary+ Tree to structure its stored data, this make it extremely efficient on disk optimized for random I/O, such as SSD. (*This is why the Monero Community discourage the use of HDD, that is designed for sequential writes.
 It really put overhead on the disk and dramatically slow down performance and its lifespan*.)

 LMDB is lightweight, performant, embedded, ACID, reliable and support Copy-On-Write.
-So it is natural for the core-project to develop Monerod on it.
+So it is natural for the core-project to develop Monerod on top of it.
 Other options that could have been considered is LevelDB developed by Google, that show better read performance.

 ### Introduction to Cryptonote Blockchain database interface: